sommd/dev-diary/README.md

   --help           Show this message and exit.

 Commands:
-  cancel  Stop the current session without recording... entry   Add an entry to the diary, ignoring the... show    Show entries in the diary. start   Start a new session with the current time. status  Show the status of the current session, if... stop    Stop and record the current session with the...
+  cancel  Stop the current session without recording it. entry   Add an entry to the diary, ignoring the current session. show    Show entries in the diary. start   Start a new session with the current time. status  Show the status of the current session, if there is one. stop    Stop and record the current session with the current time.
 ```

 ### Example